 TOY STORIES (OBSERVER MAGAZINE)

-All copy as provided to publication.
+.
 ‘You’ve done a really great job on this, with a lovely light touch that captures the sense of fun of the owners and their home,’ said homes editor Joanne O’Connor.
 ‘Thank you so much for turning it around so quickly.’

 Ask graphic designer Eduardo Lima and costume designer Mauricio Carneiro to tell you why they moved to their two-bedroomed 1970s flat in north London and they’ll probably tell you about Eduardo’s Goddaughter who lives nearby, or how much they liked the green spaces of the communal gardens and nearby Parkland Walk, but that’s only half the story.
 Press a little harder, and you’ll find out that the truth has more to do with a small plastic toy created by Hans Beck in 1974.
 ‘We have a collection of over 2,000 Playmobil figures, kept from our childhoods and added to ever since,’ confesses Eduardo.
 ‘One of the best things about moving into this apartment was unpacking them all.
 We’ve never had the space to display them before – and they make me smile every time I walk past them.
 I sometimes imagine them having little parties while we’re out.’